michalc/OpenTTDLab/README.md

 ---

-OpenTTDLab is a Python framework for running reproducible experiments using OpenTTD, and extracting results from them.
-An _experiment_ in OpenTTDLab terms is the combination of:
+OpenTTDLab is a Python framework for using [OpenTTD](https://github.com/OpenTTD/OpenTTD) to run reproducible experiments and extracting results from them..

-- Exact version of OpenTTD, any AIs used, and OpenTTDLab itself
-- Ranges of values for OpenTTD config settings, command line arguments and random seed

-This can be configured/extracted for each experiment in either machine or human readable forms, for use in code or publishing respectively.

 OpenTTDLab is based on [Patric Stout's OpenTTD Savegame Reader](https://github.com/TrueBrain/OpenTTD-savegame-reader), but it is not affiliated with OpenTTD.

 > [!NOTE]
 > Work in progress.
 This README serves as a rough design spec.